MoeweX/homebridge-tinkerforge/README.md

 # Currently Supported Bricklets

 Below, find a list of currently supported bricklets and the options available to configure them.
 If some parameters seem unclear, please check the Tinkerforge API.
-If a parameter is optional, a standard value is given in square brackets
+If a parameter is optional, a standard value is given in square brackets.

 ## BrickletRemoteSwitch
-Currently, only Sockets of type B are supported.
+Fully supported.

 * String `accessory`: needs to be "BrickletRemoteSwitch"
 * String `uid`: the uid of the BrickletRemoteSwitch